Course Outline

 - Lab exercises and case studies.

-Traffic analysis: tools and approaches (continued)
+Traffic analysis: tools and approaches (cont.)

 - Filtering traffic: Display filters (preparing "in-flight" filters, macros), following streams.

-Quantitative analysis.
+- Quantitative analysis.

 - Protocol-specific analysis (e.g., TCP Stream Graphs).

-- Advanced custom statistics using the I/O Graph.
+- Advanced custom statistics using I/O Graph.

 - Flow visualization.